NREL/openstudio-standards/README.md

 ## Development

+1. Change all code to use version 2 of the standards JSON format
-TODO: Move the building of the OpenStudio standards into a Rake task
+1. Move the building of the OpenStudio templates into a Rake task
-TODO: Remove windows dependencies
+1. Move the tests into a Rake task
+1. Move SpaceTypeGenerator and ConstructionSetGenerator into the lib directory
+1. Update all Ruby code to conform to Rubocop style rules
+1. Add additional export formats such as gbXML